 The real factor that should dictate whether you get this is whether you want an open-back headset.
 If you’re looking for something to isolate you from a noisy home, this is almost certainly not the right headset.
-For the same price, you can get the HyperX Cloud Alpha, a closed-back stereo gaming headset with fantastic audio (though it also has a quiet mic).
+For even less money, you can get the HyperX Cloud Alpha, a closed-back stereo gaming headset with fantastic audio (though it also has a quiet mic).
 If you’re looking for something with a few more features, the Razer BlackShark V2 is cheaper and better on basically every front, though it is a closed-back headset.
 The SteelSeries Arctis 7 will also around the same price and delivers just as many features as the BlackShark V2, only it’s also wireless.

 However, if isolation or additional features aren’t all that important to you, or you’re one millions of parents now working from home and struggling to balance keeping focus at work with making sure your kids aren’t destroying the house, this is a great option.